n8n Webhook Best Practices: Secure, Scalable, and Reliable

 Next Steps

-1. Add signature verification and schema validation to existing Webhook nodes
+1. Add signature verification to existing webhook nodes using the provider's signing secret

 References: